Sinethemba3/HairCut-BeautySalon-Booking-System/README.md

 #  Notes

-Slider images are stored as comma-separated strings in the database.
+* Slider images are stored as comma-separated strings in the database.<br>
-The system supports dynamic display of images and service updates.
+* The system supports dynamic display of images and service updates.<br>
-Roles are enforced in the Dashboard for security and proper access.
+* Roles are enforced in the Dashboard for security and proper access.

 # License

 This project is open-source and free to use for educational and development purposes.